 Machines with Software eXchangeability (MSX1)

 Nishi proposed the MSX standard as an attempt to create a single industry standard for consumer computers.
 Inspired by the success of standardization in video recording (the VHS standard), many electronics manufacturers, including Goldstar, Philips, and Spectravideo, developed and promoted MSX computers.
 Any device or software bearing the MSX logo was compatible with other manufacturers' MSX products.
 Specifically, the standard described the format and functionality of expansion cartridges, allowing any expansion device or game cartridge to run on any MSX computer.

-Until the advent and subsequent great success of Nintendo's Famicom game console, MSX computers were the main home platform for Japan's most famous video game companies such as Konami and Hudson Soft.
+Until the advent and subsequent great success of Nintendo's Famicom game console, MSX computers were the main home platform for the most famous Japanese video game companies such as Konami and Hudson Soft.
 Game series such as Metal Gear, Bomberman and Valis began with games that were first released on MSX computers.

 - Philips MSX 1 Computer Model VG-8020